JorisVermeeschLab/DAGIP/docs/source/guide/quick-start.rst

 where ``Xs`` and ``Ys`` are lists of the same length.
 Each element is a NumPy array of arbitrary number of rows, and number of columns equal to ``q``.

-After inference, the trained model can be used to adapt any new sample in the source domain independently, without having recourse to any additional target cohort:
+After inference, the trained model can be used to adapt any new sample in the source domain independently, without having recourse to any additional target group:

 .. code-block:: python